Evidence of spin-orbital angular momentum interactions in relativistic heavy-ion collisions

-There are specific qualitative predictions for the spin alignment effect~\cite{Liang:2004xn}: (a) \rh~$>$ 1/3 if the hadronization of a polarized parton proceeds via a fragmentation and less than 1/3 for hadronization via recombination, (b) \rh~is expected to have a maximum deviation from 1/3 for mid-central heavy-ion collisions, where the angular momentum is also maximal, and a smaller deviation for both peripheral (large impact parameter) and central (small impact parameter) collisions, (c) the \rh~value is expected to have maximum deviation from 1/3 at low \pt and reach the value of 1/3 at high \pt in the recombination hadronization scenario, and (d) the effect is expected to be larger for \kst~compared to \ph due to their constituent quark composition.
-All of these features are probed ~for \kst~and \ph vector mesons in Pb--Pb collisions presented in this letter.
-In addition, to establish the results, a control measurement is carried out using pp collisions, which do not possess large initial angular momentum, and the same analysis is done in \pb collisions for \Kzs~mesons, which have zero spin.
-As a further cross check, the measurements are carried out by randomizing the directions of the event (RndEP) and production planes (RndPP).
+There are specific qualitative predictions for the spin alignment effect~\cite{Liang:2004xn}: (a) \rh~$>$ 1/3 if the hadronization of a polarized parton proceeds via fragmentation and less than 1/3 for hadronization via recombination, (b) \rh~is expected to have a smaller deviation from 1/3 for both central (impact parameter $\lesssim$ 3 fm) and peripheral (impact parameter $\gtrsim$ 11 fm) heavy-ion collisions, and a maximum deviation for mid-central collisions, where the angular momentum is also maximal, (c) the \rh~value is expected to have maximum deviation from 1/3 at low \pt~and reach the value of 1/3 at high \pt~in the recombination scenario, and (d) the effect is expected to be larger for \kst~compared to \ph~due to their constituent quark composition.
+The initial large magnetic field might also affect the \rh~values~\cite{Yang:2017sdk}.
+This leads to \rh~$>$ 1/3 for neutral and \rh~$<$ 1/3 for charged vector mesons.
+Hence magnetic field and angular momentum could have opposite effects on electrically neutral $K^{*0}$, $\phi$.
+All of these features are probed for \kst~and~\ph~mesons in Pb--Pb collisions presented in this letter.
+As a cross check, a control measurement is carried out using $pp$ collisions, which do not possess large initial angular momentum, and the same analysis is done in \pb~collisions for \Kzs~meson, which has zero spin.
+In addition, the measurements are carried out by randomizing the directions of the event (RndEP) and production planes (RndPP).